gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ## CALMS

 #### !callout-info

+##Note
-**Note**: To supplement this lesson, we use part of the Agile Software Training Program available on Coursera via a DAU/Coursera Partnership. **Current** DoD Acquisition professionals (civilian and military) can gain access and receive certificates for class/curriculum completion by contacting [Mr. Dave Pearson](mailto:david.pearson@dau.edu).
+To supplement this lesson, we use part of the Agile Software Training Program available on Coursera via a DAU/Coursera Partnership. **Current** DoD Acquisition professionals (civilian and military) can gain access and receive certificates for class/curriculum completion by contacting [Mr. Dave Pearson](mailto:david.pearson@dau.edu).
 All three videos